HydraMeshnet/developer-portal/glossary.md

 A timestamp included in a witness statement (depending on the constraints' schema) is only reliable if the witness is trusted by the inspector.
 Additional confidence in the timestamp of a signed statement (e.g. for a contract) can be achieved by using a blockchain.

 - proving that a signature happened **before** a time instance: sending the content hash of the signed witness statement to the blockchain in a transaction.
 The consensus of all blockchain nodes make it practically impossible to insert transactions into the history of the blockchain, therefore it provides a strict ordering among blocks.
-- proving that a signature happened **after** a time instance: include a block height and its hash into either the claim by the subject or the constraints of the statement by the witness.
+- proving that a signature happened **after** a time instance: bundle a block height and its hash to the object in question (a claim or a witness statement) before signing (see [After-Envelope below](#after-envelope)).
 It is practically impossible to guess what the hash of a future block will be.
-Also, it is practically impossible to change the hash of a given block, therefore knowing the block hash is a good evidence for something happening after the time the block was created.
+Also, it is practically impossible to change the hash of a given block, therefore knowing the block hash is good evidence for something happening after the time the block was created.

-> Note that timestamping witness statements and registering changes of DID Document are both using a blockchain as a public immutable ledger but are otherwise completely unrelated actions and usually happend independently.
+> Note that tying witness statements to the blockchain and registering changes of DID Documents are both using a blockchain as a public immutable ledger but are otherwise completely unrelated actions and usually happen independently.
+They need to use the same blockchain only to prove order of events.

-If a key is signing *as a delegate* for a given DID (the key was explicitly added to the DID document), the statement it signs must include a "SIGNED_AFTER" field (giving the hash of a recent block), to prove that the delegate has not pre-signed the statement before he was granted the rights.
-If delegation was involved and there is no "signed_after" field (or its invalid), verification of the signature must return a warning that the integrity of the statement could not be verified fully.
-If no delegation was involved, statements still should have a "SIGNED_AFTER" unless used in a system where retrospectively invalidating keys or statements is not a concern.

-If a key is *restricted* in any way, all statements that were signed with that key and NOT timestamped to the blockchain (SIGNED_BEFORE) will expire, because there is no way to ensure the validity of the signature in that situation.
-We must again return a Warning that the integrity of the statement is not fully guaranteed.

 ### Revoking a Right from a Key

-When a right is revoked from a key of a DID Document, there might be some signatures that are cryptographically valid, but without a proof of when that signature happened, they cannot be treated as fully authorized signatures.
+When a right is revoked from a key of a DID Document, there might be some signatures that are cryptographically valid, but without a proof of when that signature happened.
+These cannot be treated as fully authorized signatures, because there is no way to ensure that the signature was created before the key got revoked.
 As a special case, the implicit DID document's default key could be revoked in the future, when the Ed25519 cryptography is replaced by a quantum-proof one on that DID.

+Therefore, if a key is *restricted* in any way, all statements that were signed with that key and NOT registered to the blockchain before the restriction (SIGNED_BEFORE) will expire.

 - A verifier must give a **warning** (yellow) to an inspector when the signing key was revoked and there is no proof on the blockchain that signing happened **before** that revocation.
 (There might be other information off-chain that could prove the ordering of events)
 - A verifier must give an **error** (red) to an inspector when either the signature is cryptographically invalid or it can be proven that signing happened **after** the revocation.